Land: Law

-The phrase "the law of the land" first appeared in 1215 in the Magna Carta, inspiring its later usage in the United States Constitution.
+The phrase "the law of the land" first appeared in 1215 in Magna Carta, inspiring its later usage in the United States Constitution.
 The idea of common land also originated with medieval English law, and refers collective ownership of land, treating it as a common good.
 In environmental science, economics, and game theory, the tragedy of the commons refers to individuals' use of common spaces for their own gain, deteriorating the land overall by taking more than their fair share and not cooperating with others.
 The idea of common land suggests public ownership; but there is still some land that can be privatized as property for an individual, such as a landlord or king.
 In the developed world, land is expected to be privately owned by an individual with legal title, but in the developing world the right to use land is often divided, with the rights to land resources being given to different people at different times for the same area of land.
-Beginning in the late 20th century, the international community has begun to recognise Indigenous land rights in law, for example, the Treaty of Waitangi for Māori people, the Act on Greenland Self-Government for Inuit people, and the Indigenous Peoples Rights Act in the Philippines.
+Beginning in the late 20th century, the international community has begun to recognise Indigenous land rights in law, for example, the Treaty of Waitangi for Māori people, the Act on Greenland Self-Government for Inuit, and the Indigenous Peoples Rights Act in the Philippines.